Posted in

 If you’re sending or receiving money internationally, ensure you include the FNB SWIFT code along with the recipient’s banking details to avoid delays.

-FNB Branch Codes for Specific Locations
+Specific Locations

 While the universal branch code is widely accepted, some customers may still prefer using branch-specific codes.
 Below is a list of postal codes for various FNB branches in South Africa:

-Park Station Johannesburg210026
+Park Station Johannesburg 210026

 How to Send Money from FNB to Capitec?